Richard Higgott

+He has edited three peer reviewed journals: The Australian Journal of International Affairs, Global Governance, and, for over 20 years, The Pacific Review.
+He is the author and/or editor and co-editor of some 20 volumes including Political Development Theory; Why We Cannot Govern the Global Economy; Relocating Middle Powers: Australia and Canada in the World Order; Towards a Global Polity; the 2-volume Handbook of Globalisation and 4 volume International Relations of the Asia Pacific.

 In June 2011, Higgott took up the position of Vice-Chancellor, the chief officer, of Murdoch University in Western Australia.
 He was appointed with a mandate to reform the institution, raise standards, improve the university research reputation and international standing.
 During his time in office there was a significant improvement in Murdoch University's rankings; notably it rose in the ‘Worlds Top 100 universities under 50’ debuting high at 57th in 2013.